tomyitav/graphql-server-seed/README.md

 ## Create Docker image

-In the project root directory, open shell and run:
+After npm intalling the project, go to project root directory, open shell and run:
 ```
 docker build -t graphql-server-seed .
 ```

 Instructions about running the container are available [here](https://hub.docker.com/r/tomyitav/graphql-server-seed/)

 ## Connect to the server from client app